 #1 – Walking

 Walking is not just great for keeping fit but can actually help to keep the knees in shape too.
 Unlike running, walking doesn’t put a lot of stress on the knees.
-Preventing the knees from becoming stiff, is one sure way to keep pain away.
-Therefore, a 20-30 minute walk each day, will help to burn calories, keep your heart healthy and also keep the knees nice and supple too.
+Preventing the knees from becoming stiff, is one sure way to keep the pain away.
+Therefore, a 20-30 minute walk each day, will help to burn calories, keep your heart healthy, and also keep the knees nice and supple too.

 #2 – Leg Exercises

 When people get joint pain, such as arthritis, one recommended thing to do is to strengthen the muscles around those joints.
 And that’s exactly what is suggested to help prevent knee pain too.
 By doing exercises such as a basic leg lift, you can keep the muscles strong and it will put less pressure and stress on your knees.

 Leg lifts are so simple to do.
 All you need to do is lie on your back, then keep one leg flat on the floor, whilst lifting the other one up.
 Keep both legs straight.
 Lower that leg back down and repeat for the other leg.
 It will also help to strengthen your core muscles too.